top of page

 Health factors to be particularly aware of are:

 * if you are on antidepressants, SSRIs or other medication, have a heart condition or are pregnant: Be aware that the theobromine in cacao is a vasodilator: it increases the heart rate and lowers blood pressure.
 Cacao in the concentrated doses we consume in ceremony therefore increases blood flow to the brain & heart by at least 40% so you may be better off with a smaller dose.
 I usually offer a half-dose to people on SSRIs.
-Please see below for more info...and contact me if in doubt.
+Please see below for more info.

 * if you are taking 5-htp (5-Hydroxytryptophan) it's advisable to have a smaller dose of cacao.